Akon: 2010–2018: Unreleased Stadium album and hiatus

 A single, "Angel", produced by Guetta, was released in September 2010, which peaked at number 56 on the US Billboard charts, significantly lower than his previous outings.
 Akon performed the song during the 2010 Victoria's Secret Fashion Show.
 Akon travelled to Jamaica to work with Damian, Julian and Stephen Marley.
 Around the same time, Akon collaborated with Dr. Dre and Snoop Dogg on "Kush", charting on number 36 on the Billboard charts.
 The single was first intended to from Dr. Dre's forthcoming album Detox; however, it was removed from the final album track list, with the album eventually being unreleased.
 He also contributed "We Are the World 25 for Haiti", a charity single in aid of the 2010 Haiti earthquake.
 After an almost three-year hiatus from solo work, Akon released the promotional single "Dirty Work", featuring Wiz Khalifa, which was released in February 2013, peaking at number 31 on the Rhythmic Billboard charts.

 In 2010, Buddhist groups in Sri Lanka vehemently protested a planned concert by Akon, saying his music video with Guetta for "Sexy Chick" insulted Buddhism because of the Buddha statue that can be seen several times in the background.
 Considering the allegations against Akon, the Sri Lankan Government decided not to issue him a visa to enter Sri Lanka.

 Later that year, on November 11, 2013, Akon released a standalone single titled "So Blue".

 On January 1, 2015, Akon released five singles from Stadium.
 He also announced that the album would be a quintuple album, broken up into five genres (Euro, Pop, Urban, Island & World).
 All singles failed to chart.

 In November 2015, Akon announced via his official website that he was planning to release his fourth album Stadium in four versions: Stadium-Island, Stadium-Urban, Stadium-World and Stadium-House.
 These editions of the album will be available exclusively via the Stadium mobile app which is supported by ads but allows fans to stream the albums.
-The album was indefinitely postponed and might get released in the near future.
+The album was indefinitely postponed.

 In late 2015 and early 2016, Akon released the singles "Want Some", "Hypnotized" and "Good Girls Lie", upon striking a new record deal with Atlantic Records.
 In April 2016, Akon appeared in the Chinese reality TV show I Am a Singer along with the Taiwanese singer Jeff Chang.
 Later that year, he was featured on the remix of Joey Montana's single "Picky" and featured alongside Chris Brown on Gucci Mane's Michael Jackson tribute single "Moonwalk".

 In late 2017, he released a collaborative mixtape with Konvict signees entitled Konvict Kartel Vol. 2.
 In 2018, he collaborated with reggaeton singer Ozuna on the bilingual single "Coméntale", the first time that Akon sang in Spanish in a Latin song.
 At the time, he stated he had adopted the nickname "El Negreeto" and would be pursuing collaborations with other Spanish-language artists.